barakmich/chess/README.md

 BigScanner-4          10.9s  0%
 ```

+This is a pretty modest machine -- 4 cores.
+On my bigger 12 core box it's about 670ms.
-So if you're parsing a lot of PGNs, you'll get about a 20x improvement.
+So if you're parsing a lot of PGNs, you can get about a 40x improvement using this package.

 ## Repo Structure